Upgrading Fedora’s version is quick and easy. Here’s a step-by-step guide on how to upgrade to Fedora 37 from Fedora 36!

 When you hit the “Download” button, all the files required for the upgrade will be automatically downloaded.
 However, the download will take some time, depending on your internet speed.

-Click on the “Restart & Upgrade” button to start the upgrade process to Fedora 36.
+When the download is complete, click on the “Restart & Upgrade” button to start the upgrade process to Fedora 37.

 A popup window will appear and prompt you to enter the password for your user.
 Enter your password and confirm with the “Authenticate” button.